Earlier in this unit, you briefly learned about index options. This chapter looks at index options in more detail.

 - Gain or loss at 4,450

-As you may have noticed, index options are not much different from equity options.
-In fact, you can use all the formulas from the long call chapter to answer the questions in the previous scenario.
+As you can see, index options behave much like equity options.
+You can use the same formulas from the long call chapter to answer questions like these.

 Let’s try another example: